appsemble/appsemble/docs/App-Development.md

         type: string
 ```

-This creates a ’person’ resource which contains a first name, a last name, an email address, an age
+This creates a _”person”_ resource which contains a first name, a last name, an email address, an
-and a description.
+age, and a description.
 For more information about how resources work, please refer to
 [this page](Appsemble%20Resources.md).

 Next, add a new page containing `list` block used to display all the resources that are available: